COVID-19 is a novel coronavirus that has not been previously identified in humans and can spread from person to person.

 If your symptoms become severe, call 911.

-Two kinds of tests are available for COVID-19: a diagnostic test (PCR) to identify active infection and a serology test to detect antibodies and assumed immunity.
-MD Now offers both tests at our many South Florida locations.
+Two kinds of tests are currently available for COVID-19: a diagnostic test (PCR swab test) to identify active infection and a serology test to detect antibodies and assumed immunity.
+MD Now offers both tests at our many locations.
 Learn more about our COVID-19 testing capabilities.

 For comprehensive testing information, please visit the CDC website.